UmutDeniz26/Student-Management-System/Readme.txt

-Run on VScode live server ext
+Run on the VScode live server ext